parasecurity/SecurityReconfiguration/riscv-tests-linux/README.md

 *************************************************************************
-Benchmarks for RISCV Processor on buildroot-linux
+Benchmarks for RISCV Processor on buildroot-linux based on [riscv-tests](https://github.com/riscv-software-src/riscv-tests)
 -------------------------------------------------------------------------

-This folder contains benchmarks whose source code is modified so that they use default C library functions that run on linux.
+This folder contains benchmarks whose source code is modified so that they use default C library functions that run on linux.\
-Also changed machine mode registers to user mode registers since we can't access machine mode registers in user space of linux.
+Also changed machine mode registers to user mode registers since we can't access machine mode registers in user space of linux.\
-Removed syscalls.c, stack.S and link.ld files since they are not needed anymore.
+Removed syscalls.c, stack.S and link.ld files since they are not needed anymore.\
 Modified makefile by changing riscv cross-compiler and removing uneccessary flags.

 **Important** : you have to specify the folder in which the buildroot cross-compiler is located, in the makefile. (e.g. buildoort_dir = /home/$user/cva6-sdk/buildroot/output/host/bin/)